jakobwiens7/tzm-responsive-block-controls/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= How does TZM Responsive Block Controls work behind the scenes? =

-TZM Responsive Block Controls applies responsive styles to your blocks using a combination of CSS classes and inline styles with CSS variables, depending on the feature you use.
+= How does TZM Responsive Block Controls work behind the scenes? = TZM Responsive Block Controls applies responsive styles to your blocks using a combination of CSS classes and inline styles with CSS variables.

 CSS Classes: For features like hiding or reversing blocks, the plugin assigns CSS classes to the block's element.
 Examples include:
 * .tzm-responsive__hidden__phone – Hides the block on phone-sized screens.
 * .tzm-responsive__reverse__desktop – Reverses the block's flow direction on desktop screens.

-Inline Styles with CSS Variables: For features that require specific values, such as font size, padding, or margins, the plugin dynamically injects inline styles using CSS variables.
-This allows for more precise control and flexibility:
+Inline Styles with CSS Variables: For features that require specific values, such as font size, padding, or margins, the plugin dynamically injects inline styles using CSS variables:
 * --tzm-responsive--font-size--tablet – Controls the font size on tablet-sized screens.
 * --tzm-responsive--padding-top--laptop – Adjusts the padding for laptop-sized screens.

-This combination ensures that your blocks adapt seamlessly across different devices and also enables easier customization, if you wish to override styling rules via custom CSS.
+Note: This plugin relies on `!important` declarations to ensure styles are applied correctly.
+While the use of `!important` is typically discouraged, it is necessary in certain cases to achieve consistent, responsive behavior across devices.
+Please keep this in mind.

+= Does TZM Responsive Block Controls work with third-party blocks? = While it is primarily designed to target core blocks, some responsive features should also work with third-party blocks.
+However, third-party blocks may not always behave the same way as core blocks, which can lead to unexpected results or prevent the responsive controls from taking effect.
+This issue can also arise with core blocks when using plugins or themes that modify how those blocks function or are styled.

+We plan to fully support other popular plugins, such as WooCommerce blocks and more.
+Feel free to suggest Plugins you think TZM Responsive Block Controls should support - maybe we'll consider that for widely used and requested plugins :)

 = Can i define my own breakpoints? =
 Yes, you can easily customize the default breakpoints used by TZM Responsive Block Controls.
 Simply add the following code to your theme's functions.php file:

 	`function override_responsive_block_controls_breakpoints( $breakpoints ) {
 		$breakpoints['phone']   = '781px';
 		$breakpoints['tablet']  = '1024px';
 		$breakpoints['laptop']  = '1366px';
-		$breakpoints['mobile']  = '781px'; // Optional: Custom mobile breakpoint
 		return $breakpoints;
 	}
 	add_filter('tzm_responsive_block_controls_breakpoints', 'override_responsive_block_controls_breakpoints');`

 This will override the default breakpoints and allow you to use your own custom values.

 = I want to use my own CSS.
-How can I disable the default CSS styling? =

-If you prefer to use your own custom CSS for styling blocks, you can disable the plugin's default CSS output by adding this code to your theme's functions.php file:
+How can I disable the default CSS styling? = If you prefer to use your own custom CSS for styling blocks, you can disable the plugin's default CSS output by adding this code to your theme's functions.php file:

 	`function enqueue_responsive_block_controls_css( $bool ) {